mInshal852/Country_FACT_RAG/README.md

 A production-style **Retrieval-Augmented Generation (RAG)** application that answers country-related questions using semantic search over a curated knowledge base built from **Britannica** articles.

+The knowledge base was automatically created using a custom data pipeline that scrapes Britannica articles through the **Zyte API**, processes the content, generates embeddings, and indexes them into ChromaDB for semantic retrieval.

 The project demonstrates an end-to-end RAG pipeline, including dataset creation, document preprocessing, vector indexing, semantic retrieval, query decomposition, prompt construction, LLM-based answer generation, a **FastAPI backend**, a **Streamlit frontend**, and **Dockerized deployment**.

 ---